nareshbhatia/mobx-state-router/README.md

 - isTransitioning: set to true when the router is in the process of transitioning from one state to another.
 This property can be used, for example, to display a progress indicator during transitions.

 The `RouterStore` allows you to set a custom error hook using the `setErrorHook()` method.
 This hook is called if any unexpected error occurs when transitioning states.
 You can set this hook, for example, to transition to an error page.

+The `serialize()` method serializes the state of the router to a plain JavaScript object.
+The `hydrate()` method does the reverse - it initializes the router using a plain JavaScript object.
+These methods are useful in server-side rendering.

 ### HistoryAdapter
 The `HistoryAdapter` is responsible for keeping the browser address bar and the `RouterState` in sync.
 It also provides a `goBack()` method to go back in history.